edgedb/edgedb/docs/edgeql/insert.rst

 .. index:: unless conflict on, else

-EdgeDB provides a general-purpose mechanism for gracefully handling possible exclusivity constraint violations.
+|Gel| provides a general-purpose mechanism for gracefully handling possible
+exclusivity constraint violations.
 Consider a scenario where we are trying to ``insert`` Eternals (the ``Movie``), but we can't remember if it already exists in the database.